 Insurers urged to pursue costs against losing plaintiffs

-ISME has accused insurers that do not seek costs of ‘an egregious breach of duty’
+ISME accuses insurers that do not seek costs of ‘egregious breach of duty’

-ISME has urged insurers to confirm publically that they intend to register debt judgments against losing plaintiffs.
+ISME has urged insurers to confirm that they intend to register debt judgments against losing plaintiffs.

 The Irish SME Association (ISME) has accused insurers that do not pursue costs against losing plaintiffs of “an egregious breach of duty”.

-ISME has urged the insurance industry to confirm publically that they intend to register debt judgments against losing plaintiffs as a standard operating procedure in the Irish market.
+ISME has urged the insurance industry to confirm publicly that they intend to register debt judgments against losing plaintiffs as a standard operating procedure in the Irish market.

 “While some insurers are actively and successfully defending false or exaggerated claims on behalf of their clients, they are not pursuing the recovery of costs, where plaintiffs’ cases are thrown out,” said chief executive Neil McDonnell.